cecilia-sartori/gs-exam/docs/1_intro.md

 States are correctly displayed and data easily turned into informative interactive content.

- As the figure shows, VAWG is widespread with a higher prevalence in least developed countries.
+ As the figure shows, VAW is widespread with a higher prevalence in least developed countries.
 However, a recent [UN WOMAN report](https://worlds-women-2020-data-undesa.hub.arcgis.com/) states that the phenomenon is largely underreported, both in stable and emergency contexts, revealing that data collection on the issue is difficult and data themselves often miss the whole picture.

-## A Quick Focus on Mexico
+## A Quick Look at Mexico

 In Mexico, twenty-four per cent of women aged 15 to 49 have been subject to physical and/or sexual intimate partner violence in their life, ten per cent in the past 12 months.
 Overall, Mexico scores a high rate of violence against women, but similar to countries in the region, confirming that enormous efforts must be made across Latin America and the Caribbean to eradicate violence against women.

-In the next step, I'll focus on how to map the prevalence of violence against women in Mexico City.
+In the next step, I'll focus on how to map prevalence of violence against women in Mexico City.

 <span style="white-space: pre">